James Long Company

 upgrades

-- Optional physiology acquisition hardware and software
+- Optional physiology acquisition hardware and

 - Single channel optically isolated bioamplifier

-- AD16 16 channel data acquisition board and screw terminal
+- 32 channel data acquisition

-- Streaming data acquisition software with real-time display during acquisition
+- Streaming data acquisition software with real-time display during

 - Optional auditory stimulus hardware and software (requires